ultradns/ultra-java-api/README.md

 biz.neustar.ultra.client.UltraAPIClientImpl is the entry point.

-To initialize an instance, supply the username, password, and optionally the URL to the WSDL (mostly useful for internal UltraDNS testing).
+To initialize an instance, supply the username, password, and optionally the URL to the WSDL, which is useful for internal UltraDNS testing and for customer testing against our Customer Test Environment (CTE).

-All methods throw a RuntimeException biz.neustar.ultra.client.UltraAPIException.
+All methods throw a RuntimeException, biz.neustar.ultra.client.UltraAPIException.

 Currently there are very few methods exposed: